PDice30/fftbg-companion/README.md

 ## Version History

 1.4.0:
-- Added Tooltips for Class, Monster Class, and Zodiac.
+- Added Tooltips for Class, Monster Class, and Zodiac. - DONE
 - Added Configurable Settings and Options
 - Added Current Song - Can also be customized to get a popup when the song changes
 - Added ability to view the Map